wel97459/FPGACosmacELF/README.md

 [<img src="https://cdn.discordapp.com/attachments/664986544284631040/666848639355715587/unknown.png" width="200" />](https://cdn.discordapp.com/attachments/664986544284631040/666848639355715587/unknown.png)<br/><br/>
 The assembly language for the 1802 process is easy to understand, and the data flow of the cpu is easy to follow.
 <br/>[<img src="https://cdn.discordapp.com/attachments/664986544284631040/666855126354624522/unknown.png" width="200" />](https://cdn.discordapp.com/attachments/664986544284631040/666855126354624522/unknown.png)<br><br>
 Using SpinalHDL made this project fun to work on.
-I have tried making this processor in VHDL in the past, but the amount of code and complexity just make it not worth the time.
 The Verilog code genrated by SpinalHDL for just the cpu is 1500 lines, and cpu1802.scala file is 700 lines.
 I highly suggest installing and playing with SpinalHDL, it very powerful and the code is maintainable and reusable, and just works without the headaches.

 #### Features: